software-mansion/setup-ci/readme.md

     src="https://s10.gifyu.com/images/S59js.gif"/>
 </p>

-Alternatively, we can go fully automatic by passing flags `--silent --lint --jest` to avoid all interaction with the script.
+Alternatively, we can go fully automatic by passing flags `--preset --lint --jest` to avoid all interaction with the script.
 You can check the section below for more information about available flags!

 ## ⚙️ Features